 My solution was simple.
 Equip a few small planes with some magical powder and get them to spray the menacing and sempiternal clouds.
 Viola!
 I could not understand why adults had not come up with such a brilliant idea.

-Food products are thus in perpetual motion, moving from their place of birth as soon as possible towards a wide variety
+Food products are thus in perpetual motion, moving from their place of birth as soon as possible towards a wide variety of geographic locations,

 In the last decade, Artificial Intelligence (AI), including siblings machine learning and deep learning, has been growing by leaps and bounds.
 More importantly, the technology has been deployed effectively in a wide range of traditional sectors bringing real transformational change while raising fundamental socio-economic (joblessness, more inequality, etc.) and ethical (bias, discrimination, etc.) issues along the way.
 As it stands today, AI, understood as a set of still-evolving technologies, seems poised to become a general-purpose technology that could leave no stone untouched.